-Figure 9 shows the robot's interaction in an art gallery followed by a hallway context.
+Figure 8 shows the robot's interaction in an art gallery followed by a hallway context.
 In the art gallery context, the robot encountered one spectator viewing the art.
-When switching to hallway context, the robot encountered a person in the narrow hallway.
-The green trajectory in figure 9 a, b represents the shortest global trajectory that a traditional local planner would closely follow.
-In figure 9 a, the trajectory violates the social rule of traversing in the activity zone (space between the artwork and the spectator).
-In figure 9 c, the trajectory violates the personal space around the human in a tight hallway.
-On the other hand, in figure 9 b, our social planner steered the robot away from the activity space, thereby executing a socially appropriate trajectory in an art gallery.
-Similarly, in figure 9 d, our social planner steered the robot in such a way that it does not violate a person's personal space.
+When switching to hallway context, the robot encountered a person in a narrow hallway.
+The green trajectory in figure 8 a, c represents the shortest global trajectory that a traditional local planner would closely follow.
+In figure 8 a, the trajectory violates the social rule of traversing in the activity zone (space between the artwork and the spectator).
+In figure 8 c, the trajectory violates the personal space around the human in a hallway.
+On the other hand, in figure 8 b, our social planner steered the robot away from the activity space, thereby executing a socially appropriate trajectory in an art gallery.
+Similarly, in figure 8 d, our social planner steered the robot in such a way that it does not violate a person's personal space.